meeshkan/unmock.github.io/docs/jest-reporter.md

 sidebar_label: Jest Reporter
 ---

-Unmock includes a Jest reporter for easy integration with [Jest](https://jestjs.io/), a delightful JS testing framework.
+Unmock includes a Jest reporter for painless integration with [Jest](https://jestjs.io/), a delightful JS testing framework.
 When run with Jest, the reporter outputs an HTML report of the HTTP traffic made by each test.

 ## Installation